 Your agent can be given the broad ability to make most any health care decision for you or you can limit the agent’s authority by specifying the types of decisions you would like the agent to make on your behalf.
 Section 2982 of the PHL provides that when an agent is making decisions the agent must act in accordance with the principal's wishes which includes their moral and religious beliefs or, if not known, in accordance with their best interests.

-I have represented many individuals in connection with the preparation and execution of a Health Care Proxy.
+As a New York City health care proxy attorney, I have represented many individuals in connection with the preparation and execution of a Health Care Proxy.
 These proxies are an important part of a person's overall estate plan.
 I work closely with my clients in connection with developing and implementing all aspects of their plan.

 The New York statute provides specific guidelines regarding health care proxies.
 It is essential that a person prepare and sign a Health Care Proxy in accordance with the statutory guidelines.
 It is also essential that a person select a health care agent who will implement the care decisions in accordance with a person's desires.